 If the UE has established PDU Session associated with emergency service, the AMF shall not initiate Deregistration procedure.
 In this case, the AMF performs network requested PDU Session Release for any PDU session associated with non-emergency service as described in clause 4.3.4.

 For NR satellite access, the AMF initiates Network-initiated Deregistration if it detects that the UE's registered PLMN is not allowed to operate in the present UE location.
 In this case, the AMF shall indicate the appropriate cause value and may include in Deregistration request the country of the UE location if known in the AMF, see clause 5.4.11.4 of TS 23.501 [2].

+If the network de-registration is triggered for a UE registered for Disaster Roaming due to a disaster condition no longer being applicable, the Deregistration Request shall contain the cause value "PLMN not allowed" and include a disaster return wait range as described in clause 5.5.2.3.1 of TS 24.501[25] and clause 5.40.5 of TS 23.501 [2].

 3. [Conditional] If the Deregistration procedure is triggered by UDM (Step 1), the AMF acknowledges the Nudm_UECM_DeRegistrationNotification to the UDM.